 Can I use my laptop display for my desktop?

 A laptop's screen lacks the ports that a typical monitor uses to receive input from a desktop computer because they were never meant to function as a stand-alone device.
 As a consequence of this fact, it is not possible to plug a desktop computer to laptop and use its screen as the display.

 Are there workarounds?

-If you have both your desktop and laptop connected to a network, along with the proper permissions, you may use a Windows feature known as Remote Desktop Connection.
-This feature allows the user to control and display the desktop's content on a laptop computer.
+If both your desktop and laptop are connected to a network, and you have the proper permissions, you may use a Windows feature known as Remote Desktop Connection.
+This feature allows the user to control and display the desktop's content on the laptop's screen.

 Laptop no longer in use